yitznewton/procslyte/README.md

 # ProCSLyte
 ## A PHP processor for Citation Style Language (CSL)

-This library is a processor for CSL.
-See
+ProCSLyte (pronounced "proselyte" is a processor for CSL.
+See [the specification](http://citationstyles.org/downloads/specification.html#text).
-[the specification](http://citationstyles.org/downloads/specification.html#text).

 ProCSLyte is in very early development; it is not yet usable to generate